War on Childhood: Gaza's Youngest Suffer Amidst Ongoing Conflict

 Touma further expressed concern over the dwindling water supplies.

-“There are two million people in the Gaza Strip, and water is running out for people in the Gaza strip, for civilians,” she said.
+“There are two million people in the Gaza Strip, and water is running out for people in the Gaza Strip, for civilians,” she said.

 “It is very important that UNRWA is allowed to bring in fuel, because the fuel will allow the agency to restart the water pumping stations and other stations, and with that there will be availability of water for two million people in Gaza.”